fylgja/site/src/components/details.md

 ## How to use

-Out of the box all the styling is done directly.
-So no extra steps are needed.
+Out of the box all the styling is done directly, so no extra steps are needed.

 And the details element wil look relativity the same as the browser default.

-The sole reason that the style should be changeable for many purposes.
-Think a sub menu toggle or a accordion.
+The style should be changeable for many purposes, think a sub menu toggle or a accordion.

 ## Config

-As with almost all of our components.
+As with almost all of our components,
 CSS variables can be configured to add your own look/style.

-Want direct control on the base styles.
-Down here are the following SCSS variables can you modify.
+Want direct control on the base styles, here are the following SCSS variables can you modify.

 ```scss
 $details-animation: details-show 200ms ease-in-out !default;